ScottWorks/react-5-mini/README.md

 # Project Summary

-In this project, we'll create a small counter application using React and Redux.
+In this project, we'll create a small reducer application using React and Redux.
 We'll also include extra functionality for undo/redo actions.

 # Live Example